skyf0l/EPITECH_to_GOOGLE_calendar/README.md

 # EPITECH_to_GOOGLE_calendar

-Synchronize your Epitech calendar with Google
+Synchronize your Epitech calendar with Google!

 # Features